Concours de Saut International

-Concours de Saut International is a ranking system for the equestrian competition show jumping.
+Concours de Saut International (in English, "International Jumping Competition") is a discipline in competition equestrian for show jumping.
 All CSI events are approved by the international governing body of equestrian sport, the FEI.

 The CSI is broken down into a starring system, where more competitive events with more prize money have a higher number of stars.
 Starring goes from 1 to 5.